linkthegamer/linkthegamer.github.io/_posts/Amelia.markdown

 categories: Stories
 ---

 You are a mouse.
 Your life has always been one of caution and fear.
-Scurrying from house to house in search of crumbs. dodging the hungry gaze of preds and the stomping paws of giants.
+Scurrying from house to house in search of crumbs.
+Dodging the hungry gaze of preds and the stomping paws of giants.
 It's a rough life, but it is yours, or was yours, you guess.
 You found yourself today having made a mistake that cost you your freedom.
 A simple pantry raid without checking what kind of giant owned the place.
 Now you find yourself staring at the smiling face of a female cheetah.

 "Well, hello there, my little mouse."